mattstavinga/TEnmo---Group-Project/README.md

    6. A Sending Transfer has an initial status of "approve."
 5. As an authenticated user of the system, I need to be able to see transfers I have sent or received.
 6. As an authenticated user of the system, I need to be able to retrieve the details of any transfer based upon the transfer ID.

-### Optional Use Cases
-If you complete all of the required use cases and are looking for additional challenge, complete as many of the following optional use cases as you can.

-7. As an authenticated user of the system, I need to be able to *request* a transfer of a specific amount of TE Bucks from another registered user.
-   1. I should be able to choose from a list of users to request TE Bucks from.
-   2. A transfer includes the User IDs of the from and to users and the amount of TE Bucks.
-   3. A Request Transfer has an initial status of "pending."
-   4. No account balance changes until the request is approved.
-   5. The transfer request should appear in both users' list of transfers (use case #5).
-8. As an authenticated user of the system, I need to be able to see my "pending" transfers.
-9. As an authenticated user of the system, I need to be able to either approve or reject a Request Transfer.
-   1. I can't "approve" a given Request Transfer for more TE Bucks than I have in my account.
-   2. The Request Transfer status is "approved" if I approve, or "rejected" if I reject the request.
-   3. If the transfer is approved, the requester's account balance is increased by the amount of the request.
-   4. If the transfer is approved, the requestee's account balance is decreased by the amount of the request.
-   5. If the transfer is rejected, no account balance changes.

 ## Sample screens